Hopewell Township, Seneca County, Ohio: Geography

-Part of the city of Tiffin, the county seat of Seneca County, is located in eastern Hopewell Township, and the unincorporated community of Bascom lies in the western part of the township.
+Part of the city of Tiffin, the county seat of Seneca County, is located in eastern Hopewell Township, and the census-designated place of Bascom lies in the western part of the township.

 Name and history

 Hopewell Township was organized in 1824.

 It is one of five Hopewell Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.